Seaford, New York

 Community Pride

-Visitor’s Snapshot: Seaford, NY
+Visitor Snapshot: Seaford, NY

 FeatureDetails

-LocationSouth Shore of Nassau County, Long Island
+LocationSouth Shore hamlet in the Town of Hempstead, Nassau County, Long Island

-Parks & RecreationCedar Creek Park, Seamans Neck Park, Tackapausha Preserve
+Parks & RecreationCedar Creek Park, Seamans Neck Park, Tackapausha Preserve and Museum

 SchoolsSeaford Union Free School District